SerializedSam/SerializedCivilJekyll/_posts/2021-02-24-Improve-readability-in-excel.md

 [compart](https://www.compart.com/en/unicode/) is a simple way to find relevant Unicode characters - you can search by spelling things out, like "gamma", and then copy over the relevant symbol to excel.

-{% maincolumn "assets/img/readability-in-excel/03-name variables.png" "" %}‍‍
+{% maincolumn "assets/img/readability-in-excel/03-name variables.png" "screenshot from excel showing unicode variable names and subscripts" %}‍‍

 ## Use =FORMULATEXT() to display equations
 A huge benefit of using Unicode to name variables is that your formulas will now be human readable, even when printed and cell labels are not available.